In some cases you may be unable to change a security header from within Really Simple SSL because the settings is disabled.

 Please note that (although this is not usually the case) security headers can be set differently for every page.
 If you get unexpected results check different pages on your website.

-It is impossible for us to change security headers set by others.
-We also cannot determine where these security headers are coming from.
+It is impossible for us to change security headers set by other means.
+We can detect what your headers are but not where or how they were set.
 You will have to find the location where the header is set yourself if you want to fix it.
 We are sorry but we cannot assist you with changing security headers set by other means.
-You may be able to get support from your web hosting service in locating and disabling or changing incorrectly set security headers
+You may be able to get support from your web hosting service in locating and disabling or changing incorrectly set security headers.

 Locations for security headers

-There are basically three locations where security headers for your WordPress website can be set:
+There are basically three locations where security headers for your WordPress website can be set and the last header set is the header that will be active.
+The order in which headers are set is:

 - Server configuration files (.htaccess, httpd.conf, nginx.conf)